vbohush/SortingAlgorithmAnimations/README.md

 - comb sort
 - cocktail sort

-Algorithms used in 4 types of input data:
+The algorithms are used in 4 types of input data:
 - random
 - few unique
 - reversed